 This basis is used when an actual cost is not able to be determined.

 Aggregate-to-Date

-Treasurers must always remember to aggregate a contributor's cash contributions with their in-kind contributions in cases where a contributor has given both directly and In-Kind.
+A contributor's cash contributions are aggregated with their in-kind contributions in cases where a contributor has given both directly and in-kind.